Apple and Accenture teaming up to help enterprises build advanced mobility tools

 Sonos sends out invites for smart speaker reveal on October 4

 There is a general misconception that Apple is strictly about consumer tools, but the fact is that the company has a big presence in the enterprise just by the sheer number of iPhones and iPads in the business world.
 It also has some high-profile partnerships with hefty enterprise vendors like IBM, SAP and Cisco.
-Today, Apple announced that it is building on those relationships with a brand new partnership with with Accenture, the global consulting firm.
+Today, Apple announced that it is building on those relationships with a brand new partnership with Accenture, the global consulting firm.

 The companies plan to work together to help customers build advanced digital projects on iOS devices.
 Apple of course brings its iOS expertise to the table.
 Accenture comes into play because it understands how to connect to legacy backend systems that are lurking inside every large enterprise organization.
 The company has also long worked with established companies that are trying to become digital operations.
 Both of these are targets for the new project.